European Kitchen Remodeling Idea

 Most Tuscan kitchens have floors of slate, wood, limestone, terracotta, marble, or granite.
-Cabinetry and furniture are made of natural wood and are sturdy and of simple design.
-Such wood is often distressed and aged, and cabinets and cupboards are often open.
+Most cabinetry and furniture are using natural wood and are sturdy and of simple design.
+They also use distressed and aged wood.
+And cabinets and cupboards are often open.
 Wine racks are a must for a real Tuscan kitchen, too.

 A French country kitchen often has a monochromatic color scheme in beige or antique white, with splashes of accent colors like bright red, yellow, cobalt, rust, or green.
-Copper pots and pans are often displayed, along with spices and old cookbooks.
+It’s quite common to display copper pots and pans, along with spices and old cookbooks.

 Floors are usually stone, brick, or terracotta, and ceilings are stucco, with large exposed beams.
-Cabinets are often distressed to make them appear old and weathered.
+Distressing the cabinets is also a bit popular, to make them appear old and weathered.

-Fabrics for drapes and throw pillows should be in paisley prints or in florals and should be made of natural materials.
+Fabrics for drapes and throw pillows should be in paisley prints or in florals.
+And use only natural materials.

 Most French country kitchens have a kitchen fireplace on one wall.
-Storage space in the form of shelves and cubby holes are used around the hearth and fireplace to display collectibles, antique kitchen gadgets, and large serving pieces.
+You can use storage space in the form of shelves and cubby holes around the hearth and fireplace.
+Perfect to display collectibles, antique kitchen gadgets, and large serving pieces.